mbforbes/website-3/README.md

 ## TODO

-- [ ] render inner links to parts of page
+- [ ] Syntax highlighting w/ diffs: update ECS posts to use
-    - e.g., abderdeen roadtrip post has links to edinburgh page, and w/ edinburgh castle subsection. both work but they don't have different text so it looks silly.
+- [ ] Show snippets when linking between posts
+- Constrain sketches to not go beyond width or height (see e.g., voxel material study)
 - [ ] new analytics
 - [ ] unified post view for studio
 - [ ] do we want TOC?